 "I, of course, used a time machine to 'get the idea' of Unseen University from Hogwarts; I don't know what Paul [Kidby, the illustrator] used in this case.
 Obviously he must have used something."

 - Professor Bernice Surprise Summerfield in the Doctor Who Expanded Universe.
 In No Future, for instance, she dismisses the Vardans based on their only TV appearance.Benny: The Vardans?
 I think you'll find that your enemies tremble with mirth and cry out things like "Oh good, it's only the Vardans, thank goodness it wasn't somebody serious like the Daleks".
 You are, after all, the only race in history to be outwitted by the intellectual might of the Sontarans.'

-Don Quixote: Deconstructed by Sancho Panza: What happens in Real Life to those who cannot say anything without being sarcastic?
+- Don Quixote: Deconstructed by Sancho Panza: What happens in Real Life to those who cannot say anything without being sarcastic?
 Why, Sancho is beaten by Don Quixote and a lot of other people.
 The problem is that a lot of people enjoys Sanchos sarcasm (he is good at it) and so he feels compelled to say it, even when he is in perilous situations, like when he denied payment to a Innkeeper (Chapter XVII part I), and he mocked the entire people of the Braying Town or the highwaymen of Barcelona (Chapters XXVII and LX of the part II) The first give him a beating, the highwaymen almost kill him:Upon this Sancho remarked, "From what I have seen here, justice is such a good thing that there is no doing without it, even among the thieves themselves."One of the squires heard this, and raising the butt-end of his harquebuss would no doubt have broken Sancho's head with it had not Roque Guinart called out to him to hold his hand.
 Sancho was frightened out of his wits, and vowed not to open his lips so long as he was in the company of these people.

 One of the squires observed in his mixture of Gascon and Catalan, "This captain of ours would make a better friar than highwayman; if he wants to be so generous another time, let it be with his own property and not ours."The unlucky wight did not speak so low but that Roque overheard him, and drawing his sword almost split his head in two, saying, "That is the way I punish impudent saucy fellows."
 They were all taken aback, and not one of them dared to utter a word, such deference did they pay him.

-Everyone in the Doom novels.
+- Everyone in the Doom novels.
 If sarcasm and smart-ass could kill monsters the invasion never would have progressed past Phobos.

-Vern, the dragon protagonist and narrator of Karina Fabian's "Dragon Eye, P.I." books, seems to be made of fire and snark.
+- Vern, the dragon protagonist and narrator of Karina Fabian's "Dragon Eye, P.I." books, seems to be made of fire and snark.

-Most characters in Jim Butcher's The Dresden Files do this at least occasionally.
+- Most characters in Jim Butcher's The Dresden Files do this at least occasionally.
 Michael (usually the Straight Man to Harry's Wise Guy) and Mab are probably the only two recurring characters who do not regularly indulge (even Nicodemus has his moments) - and even Michael occasionally gets the occasional, very sly line, which usually takes Harry a couple of minutes to register, because he's not expecting it.
-Harry himself is such a memetic snarker that when he accidentally mouths off to Odin's secretaries, he claims that to not insult them to would be to impugn their reputation of incomprehensible badassery, because it's well know that Harry makes fun of everyone.Person: "Who the hell are you?"Harry "I the hell am Harry."Person: "Are you always a wise-ass?"Harry "No. Sometimes I'm asleep."
+Harry himself is such a memetic snarker that when he automatically mouths off to Odin's secretaries, he claims that to not insult them to would be to impugn their reputation of incomprehensible badassery, because it's well known that Harry makes fun of everyone.Person: "Who the hell are you?"Harry "I the hell am Harry."Person: "Are you always a wise-ass?"Harry "No. Sometimes I'm asleep."

 "I'll tear off your ass.
 Literally, your actual ass."